 A scarf is a must in Rome year-round (yes even in summer), and in particular in November.
-The temperature in Rome in November can drop a lot from day to night, and so a scarf is very handy for keeping you warm.
+The temperature in Rome in November can change a lot from day to night, and a scarf is very handy for keeping you warm.

 This scarf is lightweight but keeps the heat in, as well as being hypoallergenic and super-soft to the touch.

 When packing for Rome in November, be sure to pack at least one pair of jeans, and/or some wool or heavy cotton pants.